Skip to main content

 kind load docker-image dragonflyoss/manager:latest

-kind load docker-image dragonflyoss/dfdaemon:latest
+kind load docker-image dragonflyoss/client:latest

 Create Dragonfly cluster A